-Web design isn’t just about creating a site that looks good.
-It must deal with the Psychology of a person who is viewing your Web design.
+Web Design isn’t just about creating a site that looks good.
+Psychology of Web Design should lead a person through who is viewing your design.

 Just as important is to ensure that it is able to serve the role for which it’s intended, which is to enable the easy flow of information and to help guide the visitor through your content.

 The old adage in web design is ‘don’t decorate; communicate’.

 What this means is that you shouldn’t be adding features to your site because you think they look attractive – they should be there because they help to instruct the visitor on how to navigate through the page, where to look next and what’s most important.

 Sure, you should make your site look good too but ultimately this is secondary to the way that it impacts on the reader and guides them through the page.